 When it comes to the Republican Party, certain elements of the party platform are, on the surface, less overtly hostile to the same principles of human life noted above.
 However, the agenda of the party as it is often articulated does not offer a systematic defense of the above principles either.
 There are powerful segments of the Republican establishment that appear to subject what should be non-negotiable principles of life and human dignity to the more powerful forces of simple economics.

 The above would be true whether President Trump is again the Republican nominee, or if he is not.
 As of today, odds are that he will be the nominee.
 In which case, his re-election will also be a defeat for humanity, based simply on the objective standards of good and decent behavior.
 It is impossible to deny that his manner of expressing himself, and his style of public example (legal questions aside) are a disgrace, especially for the leader of our nation.
 As a nation we need to be able to freely admit this is an objective fact.
-His ongoing occupation of the Oval Office, simply in virtue of his disposition, barring a miracle, is a defeat for humanity.
+His ongoing occupation of the Oval Office, simply in virtue of his disposition, barring a miracle, is a defeat for civil social discourse.

 So, we are facing yet another election year when the choices we have in front of us are not really choices at all.
 What a defeat for humanity indeed.

 Such defeats lead to the uncomfortable realities of Christians becoming very strident defenders of one side or another, which tends to happen when one’s defense is knowingly weak, and when one has no real options, leading to a decline of civility and reason all around.
 It’s not unlike a war zone.